FelipeHensslerKoetz/ruby-tdd/README.md

-# rails-tdd
+# ruby-tdd
-TDD with Ruby on Rails lessons from a Udemy course
+TDD with pure Ruby based on lessons from an Udemy course